tuva-health/docs/docs/getting-started/quickstart.md

 Alternatively, you can load all the terminology sets via SQL directly to your data warehouse.
 Check out the SQL for doing this [here](https://github.com/tuva-health/the_tuva_project/tree/main/terminology_sql).

-## Tutorial

-We created this [demo project](https://github.com/tuva-health/the_tuva_project_demo) to make it easy for people to explore the Tuva Project, even if you don't have access to healthcare data.
-The demo includes:

-- A 1,000 patient synthetic claims dataset based on Medicare claims data.
-- All the data marts in the Tuva project.
-- All the terminology sets in the Tuva Project.